 It is submitted that the site has been used for the purpose of residential accommodation for decades.
-It is envisaged that land contamination should not be on the site and no further reports are required.
-Notwithstanding the above, builder/contractors should take all measures to ensure if contamination is found during construction that relevant procedures are followed to report and remove contaminated materials.
+The builder/contractors should take all measures to ensure if contamination is found during construction that relevant procedures are followed to report and remove contaminated materials.
+A site inspection was undertaken with no evidence of landfill.
+Therefore, it is our assessment the site is considered low risk and no further investigations are required.

-State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017
+State Environmental Planning Policy (Biodiversity and Conservation) 2021